3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Is Stockholm Worth Visiting?

 Yes, is the short answer.
 Stockholm is a fascinating city with plenty to see and do.
 You won’t get bored during your three days.
-All the museums and amazing buildings such as the Royal Palace and the wider archipelago make it a brilliant city break!

 Need Travel Insurance?